rlkennedyreid/cookiecutter-python-project/README.md

 ```

 ### Initialise the project
-[A bash script]({{cookiecutter.package_name}}/initiate-project.sh) is included in the root directory of the project to carry out initial configuration.
-You can run this, or use it as a reference to set up your project.
+[A cookiecutter hook](./hooks/post_gen_project.sh) is included in the root directory of the project to carry out initial configuration.

+This hook will run once your project is generated.

-The script does the following:
+The hook script does the following:
 - Creates a virtual environment using [venv](https://docs.python.org/3/library/venv.html)
 - Adds dev dependencies to the project
 - Installs the project into the virtual environment